 Varicella, or chickenpox, is a highly infectious disease caused by Varicella-zoster virus (VZV).
 Chickenpox can cause rash, blister formation and itchiness for around 5 days.
 Chickenpox is more common among younger people and VZV remains in the body after chickenpox heals.
 The virus that remained in the body can be reactivated at a later age, turning to shingles.
 Shingles may appear in any parts of the body, however, it most often appears as a single strip of rash with pain that wraps around one side of the torso.

-As part of the Hong Kong Childhood Immunisation Programme, children in Hong Kong receive their first and second subsidized doses of Varicella Vaccine at the age of 12 months and primary one, respectively.
+As part of the Hong Kong Childhood Immunisation Programme, children in Hong Kong receive their first and second subsidised doses of Varicella Vaccine at the age of 12 months and primary one, respectively.

 Varicella Vaccine is only available as injections.